markziemann/dee2_gene_signatures/Diabetes.md

 GSE35296?*: Gene expression differentially regulated in human islet of Langerhans by pro-inflammatory cytokines interleukin-1β

+GSE85530?*: Gene expression differentially regulated in CD8+ T cells unstimulated, stimulated with anti-CD3 and anti-CD28 or stimulated with anti-CD3 and anti-CD28 and PVR-Fc treatment (3 comparison groups)

+GSE85531?*: Gene expression differentially regulated in CD8+ T cells.
+Comparison groups can be responders, non responders and control and/or visit months.

+GSE86611*: Gene expression differentially regulated in human islets by Asf1B overexpression.

+GSE87626*?: Genes expression differentially regulated in cancer cells by the suppression of mNT.
+Check if related to diabetes

+GSE90028*: Genes expression differentially regulated in type 2 diabetic human serum samples.
+(Cx and HC were both control and A1C is T2 diabetes)

 ## Studies that don't fit criteria

 GSE137803: no replicates